All Episodes

 What about the thousand years that led up to where we are now?

-Didn't it didn't the oceans work then?
+Didn't the oceans work then?

 Brian is amazed I can so fluidly pronounce such big scientific terms.

-According to the teacher, the CO2 dissolved in the water creates that acidification uh to expand on the ocean's bottom.
+According to the teacher, the CO2 dissolved in the water creates that acidification to expand on the ocean's bottom.

 The latest research confirms that nearly half the CO2 produced by man went to the oceans in the last two centuries.

-It's gonna take thousands of years.
+It's going to take thousands of years.

-We it could only be pronounced this way.
+It can only be pronounced this way.

-It's it's it's it's uh four words, Dawn.
+It's four words, Dawn.

 It's not one word.